Nigeria's Endless Hunger Games: The Reality Of Tinubu's Reform Era

 The Human Cost: Families Going Hungry

 Across Nigeria, families are bearing the brunt of the economic crisis, with many parents unable to provide three meals a day for their children.
-School enrollment has dropped as parents cannot afford school fees, while others face malnutrition and rising health risks, contributing to Nigeria’s already high child and maternal mortality rates.
+School enrolment has dropped as parents cannot afford school fees, while others face malnutrition and rising health risks, contributing to Nigeria’s already high child and maternal mortality rates.
 This unfolding crisis underscores the urgency for change.

 One father, Nduka Adah, expressed his dismay, saying, “Our children are paying the price for the government’s policies.
 We didn’t vote for this level of hardship.”
 Adah’s sentiment is echoed by millions who feel abandoned by a system meant to serve them.